 Arrangement: Format and chronology.

-These letters discuss financial, legal, and practical aspects of the interstate slave trade.
-They contain instructions for when to buy and sell in Alexandria, discussion of the effect of the price of cotton on the price of enslaved people, reports of prices, and attitudes of the planters to the traders.
-In a letter dated 28 February 1831 from New Orleans, Isaac Franklin expressed his anxiety about the future of the trade since the state legislatures of Louisiana and Mississippi were debating trying to close the interstate trade.
-"I will have a petition tomorrow before the house for our relief--should that fail god knows what will be the consequence.
-I will do the best I can for all concerned & if nothing better can be done I will declare myself a citizen of the state.
-I am much depressed & if we have to rely entirely on the Mississippi market we have more in this shipment than can be sold to advantage."
-On 8 December 1832 (see folder 8), Isaac Franklin wrote Ballard from Natchez about a cholera outbreak, and described how they were sneaking the dead bodies of enslaved people out of the "slave yard" at night so potential customers wouldn't know that there had been cholera among them.
-Several letters mention sex trafficking of enslaved women with references to the "fancy girls" and the prices they'll bring (1 November 1833 (see folder 12) from Isaac Franklin); one mentions establishing a house for prostitution.
-(11 January 1834 (see folder 13) from James Franklin.)
-Starting in June of 1834, Ballard received a number of letters from Joseph G. Blakey, which begin with receipts for money "to be paid out in negroes or returned on demand."
-On 27 November 1832, Ballard was sent an advertisement for a Louisiana sugar plantation.
+These letters discuss financial, legal, and practical aspects of interstate trafficking of enslaved people.
+They contain instructions for when to buy and sell in Alexandria, discussion of the effect of the price of cotton on the price of enslaved people, reports of prices, and attitudes of the plantation owners to the traders.
+On 28 February 1831, Isaac Franklin wrote from New Orleans to express his anxiety about the future of the trade since the state legislatures of Louisiana and Mississippi were debating trying to close the interstate trade (folder 1).
+On 8 December 1832, Franklin wrote Ballard from Natchez about a cholera outbreak, and described their actions to prevent potential enslavers from knowing there was disease among the people for sale (folder 8).
+Several letters mention sex trafficking of enslaved women, including one on 1 November 1833 from Isaac Franklin (folder 12), and another for 11 January 1834 from James Franklin that mentions establishing a house for prostitution (folder 13).
+Starting in June 1834, Ballard received a number of letters from Joseph G. Blakey, which begin with receipts for money that could be paid out in enslaved people (beginning in folder 15).
+On 27 November 1832, Ballard was sent an advertisement for a Louisiana sugar plantation (folder 8).

 There is a great deal of financial material included in the letters, because of the nature of the correspondence and the mixed social and business character of most of Ballard's relationships.